 - Decrease muscle stiffness and fatigue after exercise

 - Prevent injuries

-Muscle injuries are more common now than they were 50 years ago, not because we’re exercising harder but because we’re more sedentary.
-As we age our joints tend to tighten which reduces the range of motion and flexibility of your joints.
-Regular massage can keep your joints fluid and less injury prone.
+Muscle injuries are more common now than they were 50 years ago.
+This is not because we are exercising harder, but because we are more sedentary.
+As we age, our joints tend to tighten which reduces the range of motion and flexibility of our joints.
+Regular massage can keep our joints fluid and, as a result, less injury prone.

 Find out how you can benefit from adding massage therapy to your health and wellness regimen by contacting us on firstname.lastname@example.org or 020 8789 3881.
-You can also find out more about our range of massage services online. your local massage therapist.
+You will also find information about our range of massage services on our website.